-You can also generate your key privately.
-This way you can ensure that no one outside your team is able to decrypt your data.
-Key generation is simple and straightforward using the open-source Key generator utility available here.
+You can also generate your key privately to ensure that no one outside your team can decrypt your data.
+Key generation is carried out using the open-source Key generator utility available here.

 Once you’ve generated your new key, use it to install OverOps on your servers.

 If you’ve lost or forgotten your Installation key, you can still retrieve it through either of the following methods: